Skip to content

 make JOBS=N …Cap parallel job count

-Run flags worth knowing: ./build/bin/helix-screen --test -vv (mock printer + DEBUG), HELIX_HOT_RELOAD=1 … (live XML reload).
+Run flags worth knowing: ./build/bin/helix-screen --test -vv (mock printer + DEBUG logs, hot reload ON by default for live XML editing).

 The build system has 30+ test targets by feature area; see TESTING.md for the tag taxonomy.
 Most-used: